xenify-io/litepaper/README.md

 <br>

-Introducing the [Phoenix Ape NFT](https://docs.ysl.io/protocol-features/Phoenix-NFT), an exclusive collectible that unifies the XEN, DBXen, FENIX, and YSL.IO communities while offering an amplified burn effect for Xenify users who hold one.
+Introducing the [Phoenix Ape NFT](https://docs.ysl.io/protocol-features/Phoenix-NFT), an exclusive collectible that unifies the XEN, DBXen, XDOGE, and YSL.IO communities while offering an amplified burn effect for Xenify users who hold one.
 The Phoenix Ape NFT not only enhances the burn effect on Xenify, but also provides a range of enticing benefits for its holders.
 By offering these additional perks, the Phoenix Ape NFT elevates the user experience and adds significant value to the Xenify ecosystem:

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)